DITO TELECOMMUNITY CORPORATION

 9. To fulfill any other purposes related to the above-stated purposes.

 When the processing of your Personal Data is outsourced by DITO to a third party, the processing will be subject to written agreements between DITO and the third parties processing the data.
-These written agreements specify the rights and obligations of each party and will provide that the third party has adequate security measures in place and will only process your Personal Data on the specific written instructions of DITO.
+These written agreements will specify the rights and obligations of each party and will ensure that the third party has adequate security measures in place and will only process your Personal Data upon the specific written instructions of DITO.

 DITO may also transfer your Personal Data to third parties as required by law or legal instrument, to protect DITO’s rights or assets and in emergencies where the health or safety of a person is endangered.

-DITO will not sell, rent, share, trade, or disclose any of your personal data to any other party without your prior written consent, with the exception of any third-party service providers that DITO has engaged, whose services necessarily require the processing of your personal data.
+DITO will not sell, rent, share, trade, or disclose any of your Personal Data to any other party without your prior written consent, except for any third-party service providers that DITO has engaged, whose services necessarily require the processing of your personal data.

 8. VIII.
 DATA RETENTION

-2. DITO shall ensure, using contractual and other reasonable means, that the third-party service providers implement proper safeguards to ensure the confidentiality, integrity and availability of the personal data processed, prevent its use for unauthorized purposes, and comply with the requirements of the DPA, its Implementing Rules and Regulations, and other applicable laws for processing of personal data, and other issuances of the National Privacy Commission.
+DITO shall ensure, using contractual and other reasonable means, that the third-party service providers implement proper safeguards to ensure the confidentiality, integrity and availability of the personal data processed, prevent its use for unauthorized purposes, and comply with the Data Privacy Regulations.

-In any event, once your personal data has reached the end of the retention period or if we no longer have any legal justification to keep it, your data will either be deleted securely or anonymized (if in an electronic format) or shredded (if in a physical format).
+In any event, once your Personal Data has reached the end of the retention period or if we no longer have any legal justification to keep it, your data will either be deleted or anonymized (if in an electronic format) or shredded (if in a physical format) in accordance with our policies.

 9. IX.
 How does DITO protect your Personal Data?